PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::: warning Don't freak out!

-If you have never programmed before, the code and the description of the code above might seem very complicated, but you don't really need to remember all the details how of it works.
+If you have never programmed before, the code and the description of the code above might seem very complicated, but you don't really need to remember all the details how of this works now.
 For now, it's enough for you to just know that you can use `` Text.text(`Hello`) `` to create a `Text` GUI Component that displays the text `Hello` to the user.
 Easy as that! 🙂

 :::